Morse resolutions of powers of square-free monomial ideals of projective dimension one: Acyclic matchings

 \begin{example} Let $I = (xy, yz, zu)$ be the ideal in \cref{e:running} and let $X$ be the Taylor complex of $I$.
 The graph $G_X$ is shown below.
 The only homogeneous acyclic matching in $G_X$ under the $\lcm$ grading is the singleton edge $\{b\}$, since $\lcm(xy, yz, zu)= \lcm(xy, zu)$.

 \end{example}

 Our motivation in what follows is the next statement, which is a special case of \cite[Proposition~1.2, Theorem~1.3]{BW}.

 \begin{theorem}[{\bf Resolutions from acyclic matchings}] If $I$ is a monomial ideal, $X$ is the Taylor complex of $I$ graded by the $\lcm$ function, and $A$ is a homogeneous acyclic matching of $G_X$, then there is a CW complex $X_A$ which supports a multigraded free resolution of $I$.
-The $i$-cells of $X_A$ are in one to one correspondence with the $A$-critical $i$-cells of $X$. \end{theorem}
+The $i$-cells of $X_A$ are in one-to-one correspondence with the $A$-critical $i$-cells of $X$. \end{theorem}

 \begin{remark} In~\cite{BW}, the authors define the notion of acyclic matchings in the context of CW complexes.
-Since we will only apply the results of \cite{BW} in the case of a simplex, we opted to give the less general definitions presented here, as it simpler to work with them.
+Since we will only apply the results of \cite{BW} in the case of a simplex, we opted to give the less general definitions presented here, as it is simpler to work with them.

 \end{remark}